tomazos/cpp-proposals/enumerator-traits.md

 Reply-to: Andrew Tomazos <andrewtomazos@gmail.com>, Cristian Kaeser <christiankaeser87@googlemail.com>

-# A Proposal to Add Enumeration Type Property Queries to the Standard Library
+# Enumerator List Property Queries

 ## Table of Contents

+- Introduction
+- Motivation and Scope
+- Design Goals
+- Design Log
+- Technical Specifications
+- Reference Implementation
+- Acknowledgements

 ## Introduction

-We propose to add three new Type Property Queries [meta.unary.prop.query] to the standard library as a first step to enabling library authors to build various higher-level reflection facilities for enumerators.
-The queries provide compile-time access to the complete information about the enumerator list of a given enumeration - specifically how many there are, their declared order, and for each their value and identifier is.
+An enumeration type is defined by an _enum-specifier_ that contains an _enumerator-list_.
+We propose to add three additional Property Queries [meta.unary.prop.query] to the Metaprogramming and Type Traits Standard Library that provide compile-time access to _enumerator-list_.
+Specifically the size of the _enumerator-list_, `std::enumerator_count<E>`, and for the `I`'th _enumerator_definition_ its value, `std::enumerator_value<E,I>`, and its identifier, `std::enumerator_identifier<E,I>`.

-These three queries can then be used by library authors to build higher-level enumerator reflection features.
-Acceptance of this proposal does not preclude future standardization of additional higher-level queries, either in stand-alone form or as part of a larger reflection initiative.
+These urgently needed queries will enable metaprogrammers to implement higher-level facilities such as static checks and reflection.
+Acceptance of this proposal does not preclude future standardization of higher-level facilities.

 ## Motivation and Scope

-Being able to inspect the enumerator list during translation is the missing common foundation in C++ of a large number of frequently asked for enumeration-related reflection facilities.
+Being able to inspect the _enumerator-list_ during translation is the missing common foundation in C++ of a large number of frequently-asked-for enumeration-related reflection facilities.

-Because implementations do not currently expose the basic information about an enumerator list, implementing such facilities in a standard-compliant manner is nearly impossible.
+Because implementations do not currently expose this basic semantic information about an _enumerator-list_ to library authors, implementing such facilities in a standard-compliant manner is nearly impossible.
 Current workarounds involve either:

-Hand-maintaining and keeping synchronized secondary entities (to the enum specifier):
+- Hand-maintaining and keeping synchronized secondary entities/lists for each _enum-specifier_.

-    enum foo
-    {
-        bar,
-        baz,
-        qux,
-    };

-    size_t foo_enumerator_count = 3; // maintain me

-    const char* foo_to_string(foo e) // maintain me too {
-        switch (e)
-        {
-        case bar: return "bar";
-        case baz: return "baz";
-        case qux: return "qux";
-        default: throw logic_error(...);
-        }
-    }

-    foo string_to_foo(const std::string& e) // etc
-    {
-        ...
-    };

-or, using the preprocessor:

-    BEGIN_DECL_ENUMERATION(foo)
-        DECL_ENUMERATOR(bar)
-        DECL_ENUMERATOR(baz)
-        DECL_ENUMERATOR(qux)
-    END_DECL_ENUMERATION(foo)

-and then processing this construct multiple times with different macro definitions (one for the enum specifier, then another for secondary entities).
+- Wrapping each _enum-specifier_ with macros and using obscene preprocessor tricks

-or, using a non-standard "precompiler" tool such as Qt moc to scan for the enum specifiers and then produce secondary automatically-generated translation units that are then used to implement the reflection facilities.
+- Implementing a "precompiler" tool such as Qt moc to scan the source for enum specifiers and then automatically-generate additional translation units

-These are all just hacks to get at information that the compiler has readily available during translation, but does not expose.
-This proposal makes a first step to correct this situation.
+These are all just workarounds to get at information that the compiler has readily available during translation, but does not expose.
+This proposal corrects this.

 The intended user community of this proposal are the infrastructure-providers and framework-authors for almost every enumeration user.

-The use of the proposed features is intended, as for the other Type Property Queries, to support programmers that use metaprogramming and generic programming to form higher-level constructs at compile time.
+The use of the proposed feature is intended, as for existing Metaprogramming Property Queries, to support programmers that use metaprogramming and generic programming to form higher-level constructs at compile-time.

 We have a complete reference implementation of the proposed feature.
-It is extremely easy to implement, and for a basic implementation requires only implementing three compiler intrinsics that inspect the annotated AST of the enum specifier.
-The interface is setup so that these intrinsics only need to be callable at compile-time when the properties are instantiated - and so implies no mandated run-time resources at all.
+It is extremely easy to implement, and for a basic implementation requires only implementing three compiler intrinsics that inspect the annotated AST of the _enumerator-list_.
+The interface is setup, as for existing meta property queries, so that these intrinsics only need to be callable at compile-time when the properties are instantiated - and so implies no mandated run-time resources at all.
 The compile-time cost is of course also zero if the properties are never instantiated.

 ## Impact On the Standard

-The proposed feature adds three Type Property Queries in the typical form.
+The proposed feature adds three Property Queries to the Metaprogramming and Type Traits library in the typical form.
 It requires only some minimal compiler support to implement the three queries.

-No other standard library feature depends on it.

-For ease of use, `std::integer_sequence` is useful to be able to map the enumerator values and/or enumerator identifiers into a pack for futher processing.
-As are other current and future metaprogramming techniques/facilties, such as those applicable to using `std::get<i>(tuple)` - such as future planned literal packs.
-Ease of use of the interface will improve for Type Property Queries along with general improvements in C++ metaprogramming.
+As for all Property Queries in the Metaprogramming and Type Traits library, the proposed three Property Queries are for use by metaprogrammers at compile-time.
+The current ease-of-use of these constructs is the same as, for example, `std:rank`, `std::extent` and `std::get(tuple)`.
+As C++ continues to evolve more sophisticated metaprogramming features, the proposed queries will become easier to use along with them.

-As `std::enumerator_value` is an enumerator value of the enumeration type, it can be used in combination with the existing `std::underlying_type` if one wishes to convert it a value of the underlying type instead.
+As `std::enumerator_value<E,I>` is a value of enumeration type E, it can be used in combination with the existing `std::underlying_type<E>` if one wishes to convert it to a value of the underlying type instead.

-## Design Decisions

-### Design Goals
+## Design Goals

 The interface should:

-- be complete (provide _all_ information about the enumerator list of _any_ enumeration type)
+- be complete (provide all semantic information about the _enumerator-list_ of any possible enumeration type)
+- should provide efficient queries of the internal compiler data structure
 - be minimal and low-level
 - entail no run-time cost
 - entail no compile-time cost if unused
 - not mandate the form of a specific lookup algorithm or data structure
 - be self-contained and free of dependencies
-- be usable during translation

-### Design History
+## Design Log

 The proposal in its current form is the result of a merge of several separate proposals.